Flame: Simplifying Topology Extension in Federated Learning: Management Plane

 \subsection{Workflow}

 In \fig{fig:sys_workflow} we describe how \sys is used to register the available compute infrastructure and datasets and to deploy a distributed ML job across those resources.

-{\bf Compute Registration.} In order to register a compute cluster, the cluster admins are required to integrate the \textit{Deployer} interface service provided by \sys.
-For instance, Kubernetes (K8s) uses Kubernetes Deployment that coordinates with K8s to create or modify instances of the pods that hold a containerized application.
-The integration also results in appropriate permission for creating and deleting pods.
-The system administrator also assigns a name and provides properties associated with the cluster.
-Once the deployer is up, it uses a REST API call to register the cluster with \sys (step~\hollowcircled{1}).
-It should be noted that each cluster is owned and managed by its admin who has full control of the resources provided by the cluster that can be used by \sys.
+{\bf Compute Registration.} In order to register a compute cluster, the cluster admin is required to support the \sys's \textit{Deployer} interface in their cluster.
+By default, \sys already integrates the Deployer interface for Kubernetes (K8s).
+During the bootstrap of the deployer, the admin also assigns a name and provides properties associated with the cluster.
+Once the deployer is up, it uses a REST API call to register the cluster with \sys \hollowcircled{1}.
+This is one time process and the admin has full control of the resources provided by the cluster that can be used by \sys, which implies that the admin can deregister their cluster if needed.

-{\bf Job Configuration.} To submit an FL job to \sys, the user needs to provide a job configuration that consists of three main components.
-It consists of (i) a TAG-based high-level abstract description of the machine learning application, (ii) program logic associated with each role, and (iii) data specification configuration containing metadata information about the datasets, which provides deployment constraints.
-This information is provided as the input to the \sys through APIServer (step~\hollowcircled{2}).
+{\bf Job Configuration.} To submit an FL job to \sys, the user needs to provide a job configuration that consists of three main components: (i) a TAG-based high-level abstract description of the machine learning job, (ii) program logic associated with each role, and (iii) data specification configuration containing metadata information about the datasets, which provides deployment constraints.
+The job is submitted to the system through APIServer \hollowcircled{2}.